hachre/roundcube_archive_plugin/README.md

  - introduced 'read_when_archived' config setting, accepting true/false
  - edited archive.js to disable direct JS API use
  - edited archive.php to add the ability to mark mails as read when archiving

+## What about official support in Roundcube?

+Roundcube has a version of this plugin with support for mark-as-read in their master branch.
+However it isn't compatible with the current 1.2.x branch.
+I suspect they will officially include it in the 1.4 release of Roundcube since the current 1.3 beta doesn't seem to include it.